EPCCed/2025-10-14-archer2-intro-hpc/index.md

 lesson is intended to give students a good introduction and overview of the tools available and how to use them effectively.

+::: keypoints

 By the end of this lesson, students will know how to:

-::: checklist
  * Identify problems an HPC system can help solve
  * Use the UNIX shell (also known as terminal or command line) to operate a computer, connect to an HPC system, and write simple shell scripts.